dev-smallhd/videndum-brands-bar/readme.txt

+1. Change the logo image as needed (images/vitec-logo.png).
-1. Delete jquery library from index.html if its already included on the website.
+2. Delete jQuery library from index.html if its already included on the website.
-2. Delete inline css styles if css reset is already used.
+3. Delete inline css styles if css reset is already used.

 Minify additional JS/Css files if required.